propeldata/terraform-provider-propel/docs/resources/data_pool_access_policy.md

 ### Optional

-- `applications` (List of String) The list of applications to which the Access Policy is assigned.
+- `applications` (Set of String) The list of applications to which the Access Policy is assigned.
 - `description` (String) The Data Pool Access Policy's description.
 - `row` (Block List) Row-level filters that the Access Policy applies before executing queries.
 Not setting any row filters means all rows can be queried. (see [below for nested schema](#nestedblock--row))
 - `unique_name` (String) The Data Pool Access Policy's name.